cdcepi/Flusight-forecast-data/data-truth/README.md

 ### Data processing

-The hospitalization truth data is computed as the sum of the columns `previous_day_admission_adult_covid_confirmed` and `previous_day_admission_pediatric_covid_confirmed` which provide the new daily admission for adults and kids, respectively.
-(Other columns represent “suspected” COVID-19 hospitalizations, however because definitions and implementations of suspected cases vary widely, our public health collaborators have recommended using the above columns only.)
+The hospitalization truth data is computed based on the `previous_day_admission_influenza_confirmed` field which provides the new daily admissions with a confirmed diagnosis of influenza.

 Since these admission data are listed as “previous day” admissions in the raw data, the truth data shifts values in the `date` column one day